wpswings/mwb-bookings-for-woocommerce/README.txt

 == My Question is not listed ==
 Check out [**WooCommerce Bookings knowledge base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/bookings-for-woocommerce/?utm_source=wpswings-bookings-kb&utm_medium=bookings-org-page&utm_campaign=bookings-kb)
 == Changelog ==
+= 3.2.0 - Released on 7 September 2024 =
+* New: user can add more than 10 slots for booking.
+* New: Add midnight slots for booking.
+* Fix: bug fix for mobile view dual calendar.
+* New: Compatibility With Latest WP[6.6.2] and WC[9.3.3].
 = 3.1.11 - Released on 30 August 2024 =
 * Fix: Calendar issue fix for mobile devices.
 * New: Compatibility With Latest WP[6.6.1] and WC[9.2.3].